Kwon Eun-bi

-Kwon Eun-bi (born September 27, 1995) is a South Korean singer and actress signed under Woollim Entertainment.
+Kwon Eun-bi (born September 27, 1995) is a South Korean singer and actress.
 She debuted as a member of the short lived girl group Ye-A under the stage name Kazoo.
-She participated in the Mnet reality competition series Produce 48, where she finished in 7th place and became a member of the South Korean–Japanese girl group Iz*One on August 31, 2018.
+She participated in the Mnet reality competition series Produce 48, where she finished in 7th place and became a member and leader of the South Korean–Japanese girl group Iz*One on August 31, 2018.

 Following Iz*One's disbandment in April 2021, she made her solo debut on August 24, 2021, with the release of her first mini album Open.

 Life and career

 1995–2017: Early life and pre-debut activities

 Kwon Eun-bi was born on September 27, 1995, in Geumcheon District, Seoul.
 Her family consists of her parents and an older brother.
 She attended Dong-il Middle School and graduated from School of Performing Arts Seoul.
 In middle school, she expressed to her parents her desire to attend a dance academy.
 Her parents were initially against her becoming a singer, and told her to attend a dance academy only as a hobby, wanting her to focus on her studies instead.
 Determined to become a singer, she finally persuaded her parents by sending a letter to her other family members, asking for help in convincing her parents to let her attend an arts high school.
 When she was 17, she was a backup dancer for girl groups such as Secret and Girl's Day, and was encouraged by member Hyeri (who was her senior in high school) to pursue her aspirations of becoming an idol.
 During this time, she was also working part-time at a Paris Baguette store.
 Kwon debuted in the Kiroy Company-managed eight-member girl group Ye-A under the stage name 'Kazoo' on July 18, 2014, with the single "National Treasure".
 She presumably left the group along with fellow member Chai after they both were removed from the groups' Twitter bio.
 She auditioned for several entertainment companies afterwards, and signed a contract with Woollim Entertainment.